adhilameenet/diaryapp-nodejs/README.md

 # **Diary App**

 ## About
-A simple web app to write your daily, and save. <br> This project is being done as part of Tinkerhub Co-Coder Program
+A simple web app to write your daily, and save.
+This project is being done as part of Tinkerhub Co-Coder Program
 <br><br>

 ## Status
-Work on Progress...
+Work in Progress...

 ## How to Run